consoledotdev/home/content/tools/server-monitoring.md

   you need to ensure compliance with data protection regulations, but there is still a nervousness about sending sensitive monitoring data to third parties.
-  In reality, most monitoring data is numerical and lacks the context needed to infer what’s going on by itself, however there is the potential for accidentally leaking data into the monitoring environment.
+  In reality, most monitoring data is numerical and lacks the context needed to infer what's going on by itself, however there is the potential for accidentally leaking data into the monitoring environment.
 This is more relevant for log monitoring than server monitoring.